ChiaChan-Ho/LPL-vs-LCK/README.md

 *Note*: The cleaned dataset now consists of all the columns we need for both hypothesis testing and prediction modeling.
 Further adjustments will be made as necessary in subsequent sections.

 ### Univariate Analysis
-We permformed univariate analysis on the total kills statistics in the dataset
+We permformed univariate analysis on the total kills statistics in the dataset.

 <iframe
   src="assets/total_kills_histogram.html"